NFDI4Chem/MIChI/examples/README.md

-# Examples of use of nfdi4chem_michi
+# Examples of use of michi

-This folder contains example data conforming to nfdi4chem_michi
+This folder contains example data conforming to michi

 The source for these is in [src/data](../src/data/examples)